dmitribatulin/quick-access-extension/README.md

 - No external icon libraries (e.g., Font Awesome) are used

 ## Configuration examples

+For a complete demonstration of all features, see [example-settings.json](https://github.com/dmitribatulin/quick-access-extension/blob/main/example-settings.jsonc) which includes:

 You can set defaults for all tiles and override per tile: